qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 ## intent:see_emails_not_in_inbox
 - Why do I see emails that aren't in my inbox?
 - Why do I see some old emails that aren't in my inbox?
+- I see emails that aren't in my inbox

 ## intent:email_assistant_support_emails_types
 - What types of emails can I see in Email Assistant?
 - What types of emails does Email Assistant support?
+- I can see what kind of assistant in email email

 ## intent:add_account_email_assistant
 - How do I add another email account in email assistant?
 - add another email account in email assistant
+- How to add in email assistant another email account?

 ## intent:set_up_important_mail_Alert
 - How do you set up “Important Mail” Alerts?
 - set up Important Mail Alerts
+- Set reminders for important emails
+- Important email Settings
+- How do I set up an important email reminder?
+- How to set up the "important messages" remind?

 ## intent:see_emails_in_particular_feature_category
 - How can I see all of my emails in a particular feature category?
 - How can I view all emails in a specific functional category?
+- How can I see all my emails in a specific function category?
+- How can I see all of my email in a specific functional category?
+- Can I see all my messages in a specific function category?
+- I can see all of my email in a specific functional category?

 ## intent:view_attachments
 - How do I view attachments?
 - I want to veiw my attachments
 - can I see my attachments?
+- How to view attachments

 ## intent:share_attachments
 - How do I share attachments?